 Don’t force them to register

 Offering ‘guest checkout’ next to the option to register/sign in is great for website visitors who don’t want to sign up.
 Whether they’re security conscious, a first-time buyer, or have another reason for not wanting to sign up, this will cover it.
-Rather than seeing ‘register’ and leaving the landing page, they can instead select ‘guest checkout’ and only provide the details required for purchase.
+Rather than seeing ‘register’ and they can instead select ‘guest checkout’ and only provide the details required for purchase.

 As well as creating a dedicated account on your site, you can offer the chance to use a single sign-in.

 This is a great way to capture the interest of customers who don’t want to create an account out of disinterest.
 By offering the chance to use a pre-existing account, you still get the data as if they’d registered, but they don’t need to remember a new account’s details.